MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

 1. Select an entity, and provide the following details:

    - **Define the primary key**: Select a primary key for the entity or table.
    - **Define the "last updated" field**: This field will only display attributes of type date or time.
 Select an attribute that indicates when the records were last updated.
-It is used to identify the records that fall within the incremental refresh time frame.
+This attribute identifies the records that fall within the incremental refresh time frame.
    - **Check for updates every**: Specify how long you want the incremental refresh time frame to be.

 1. Select **Save** to complete the creation of the data source.
 The initial data refresh will be a full refresh.
 Afterwards, the incremental data refresh happens as configured in the previous step.